joergschwarzwaelder/hhc2023/Holiday Eggs.md

 ![ISABEL](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/isabel.png)
 ### Jack in the Sky
 Also in the telescope a Pod should be visible, although I was not able to spot it.
-Without full game completion it should be empty.
+Without full game completion it is be empty.
 ![empty Pod](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/satellite_feathered_alt.png)
 After completion, Jack is in the Pod.
 ![Jack in Pod](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/satellite_feathered.png)